-The odometer shows how far the vehicle has been driven, in either miles (used in the United States) or kilometers (used in Canada).
+The odometer shows how far the vehicle has been driven, in either kilometers or miles.

-This vehicle has a tamper resistant odometer.
+This vehicle has a tamper-resistant odometer.
 The digital odometer will read 999,999 if it is turned back.

 If the vehicle needs a new odometer installed, it must be set to the mileage total of the old odometer.
 If that is not possible, then it must be set at zero and a label must be put on the driver door to show the old mileage reading when the new odometer was installed.